-- 22. The Ombudsperson draws attention to Article 53 of the Constitution of the Republic of Kosovo, which mandates that human rights and freedoms must be interpreted in accordance with the decisions and practices of the European Court of Human Rights (ECHR). - 23.
-The ECtHR has emphasized in several cases that the right of a party to have their case decided within a reasonable time is a fundamental element of the right to a fair and impartial trial, as guaranteed by Article 6 of the European Convention on Human Rights. - 24.
-The Ombudsperson finds that ECtHR case law has established that the duration of proceedings is generally calculated from the time judicial proceedings are initiated (see, among others, the judgment in Moldovan and Others v.
-Romania, July 12th, 2005, and the judgment in Sienkiewicz v.
-Poland, September 30th, 2003) until the case is concluded and/or the judgment is executed (see the judgment in Poitier v.
-France, November 8, 2005). - 25.
-Regarding the failure to inform the party about the stage of their case, the Ombudsperson finds that, according to ECtHR rulings, one of the factors to be considered is the conduct of the competent judicial and administrative authorities.
-It is the responsibility of the court to organize its work in such a way that individuals are informed about the progress and outcome of their cases within a reasonable time (see the judgment in Zimmermann and Steiner v.
-Switzerland, July 13th, 1983). - 26.
+- and outcome of their cases within a reasonable time (see the judgment in Zimmermann and Steiner v.
+Switzerland, July 13th, 1983). - 22.
 According to the Court's case law (see Poiss v.
 Austria, §50; Bock v.
 Germany, §35), the time calculation for handling a judicial case begins from the moment the lawsuit is filed with the competent court.
-In the present case, this period starts from August 29th, 2017, when the complainant submitted the appeal to the BCP, until the publication date of this report. - 27.
-At the same time, the absence of effective remedies to address the violation of the right to due process within a reasonable time, a right guaranteed by Article 6 of the European Convention on Human Rights, constitutes a violation of Article 13 of the Convention [Right to an Effective Remedy], which states: "Everyone whose rights and freedoms as set forth in this Convention are violated shall have an effective remedy before a national authority, notwithstanding that the violation has been committed by persons acting in an official capacity." - 28.
+In the present case, this period starts from March 11, 2021, when the complainant submitted the appeal to the Court of Appeals, until the publication date of this report. - 23.
+At the same time, the absence of effective remedies to address the violation of the right to due process within a reasonable time, a right guaranteed by Article 6 of the European Convention on Human Rights, constitutes a violation of Article 13 of the Convention [Right to an Effective Remedy], which states: "Everyone whose rights and freedoms as set forth in this Convention are violated shall have an effective remedy before a national authority, notwithstanding that the violation has been committed by persons acting in an official capacity." - 24.
 Furthermore, Article 13 of the ECHR directly reflects the state's obligation to first protect human rights through its legal system, thus establishing an additional guarantee for individuals to effectively enjoy their rights.
 From this perspective, an individual's right to due process within a reasonable time would be less effective if there were no possibility to first submit a complaint to a domestic authority.
 The requirements of Article 13 support those of Article 6 (see the judgment in Kudla v.
 Poland).
 Therefore, Article 13 guarantees an effective remedy before a domestic authority for an alleged violation of Article 6's requirements to review a judicial case within a reasonable time.
-Since the present case concerns a complaint regarding the duration of proceedings, Article 13 of the Convention is applicable.

-- 29. Regarding the application of Article 13, the Ombudsperson recalls that the ECtHR has repeatedly emphasized that significant delays in the administration of justice, particularly when parties lack effective remedies against such delays, pose a threat to the rule of law within the domestic legal order (see Bottazzi v.
+Since the present case concerns a complaint regarding the duration of proceedings, Article 13 of the Convention is applicable. - 25.
+Regarding the application of Article 13, the Ombudsperson recalls that the ECtHR has repeatedly emphasized that significant delays in the administration of justice, particularly when parties lack effective remedies against such delays, pose a threat to the rule of law within the domestic legal order (see Bottazzi v.
 Italy, July 28th, 1999, and Di Mauro v.
-Italy, July 28th, 1999). - 30.
+Italy, July 28th, 1999). - 26.
 With regard to the requirements of Article 13, the Ombudsperson recalls that the effect of this article is to ensure the existence of a domestic legal remedy that addresses the substance of "a contested complaint" under the Convention and provides appropriate redress (see Kaya v.
 Turkey, February 19th, 1998).
 Such a remedy must be effective both in practice and in law (see Ilhan v.
-Turkey, June 27th, 2000). - 31.
-Regarding complaints about delays in proceedings, the Ombudsperson notes that "effective remedies," within the meaning of Article 13, should have been capable of preventing the alleged violation from occurring or continuing, or providing adequate redress for any violation that had already taken place (see the aforementioned Kudla judgment). - 32.
+Turkey, June 27th, 2000). - 27.
+Regarding complaints about delays in proceedings, the Ombudsperson notes that "effective remedies," within the meaning of Article 13, should have been capable of preventing the alleged violation from occurring or continuing, or providing adequate redress for any violation that had already taken place (see the aforementioned Kudla judgment). - 28.
 The Ombudsperson observes that in the domestic legal system, there is no legal mechanism through which the complainant could have lodged a complaint about procedural delays to obtain any form of preventive or compensatory relief.